gwinnem/vue-responsive-grid-layout/README.md

 If you enjoyed this project — or just feeling generous, consider buying me a beer.
 Cheers! :beers:

-## Setting up vue-responsive-grid-layout in your project
+## Setting up vue-ts-responsive-grid-layout in your project
 [Howto](./docs/setup.md)

 <br/>